 Day 8: Departure

-The Kenyan safari was more than just a trip; it changed me.
+The Kenyan safari was more than just a trip.
+It changed me.
 I learned a lot about nature, culture, and conservation.
 I hope that going to Kenya will teach others more about our world.

 4. Cruising Through the Fjords of Norway